learn-co-curriculum/cssi-4.2-python-comments/README.md

 #Conclusion
 Try adding a comment at the top of your practice.py file

-<a href='https://learn.co/lessons/cssi-4.2-python-comments' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-4.2-python-comments' title='Python Comments'>Python Comments</a> on Learn.co and start learning to code for free.</p>